googlecodelabs/tools/FORMAT-GUIDE.md

 1. YouTube Video Embeds

-    Use a video tag like so `<video id="DWAinkJ54AP8"></video>` to embed a video uploaded to YouTuber with the URL https://www.youtube.com/watch?v=DWAinkJ54AP8
+    Use a video tag like so `<video id="DWAinkJ54AP8"></video>` to embed a video uploaded to YouTube with the URL https://www.youtube.com/watch?v=DWAinkJ54AP8

 ## Things to avoid